jacobhyphenated/PokerServer/README.md

 * *error* - A quick message about the error
 * *errorDetails* - A more detailed message about what caused the error.

-One example of a situation where you might expect the error json respons would be if you tried to call the Turn method before the flop was dealt.
+One example of a situation where you might expect the error json response would be if you tried to call the Turn method before the flop was dealt.
 This would give you an error message telling you that the opporation is not allowed given the current state of the hand.

 Security